EPCCed/archer-python/README.md

 Lecture content is intended to be run via jupyter-lab and may be found the `lectures` sub-directory.
-E.g., once you have downloaded the respository, from this directory run the command
+E.g., once you have downloaded the respository, from the directory containing this README run the command
 ```
 $ jupyter-lab
 ```
-and use the file navigation bar on the left.
+and use the file navigation bar on the left to move to the lectures.

+#### Examples

+Thematic exmaple in examples/cfd

+Archer examples in examples/mpi4py-archer

+#### TODO

+- contributing model
+- license code/content
+- public repository tests
+- complete clean-up of cfd example
+- add newcastke interest lecture
+- complete user-intro
+- consider scipy split?

 #### ARCHER

+Pending X-windows?
+Instructions on ssh -l <acount-name> login.archer.ac.uk?

 We recommend the Anaconda distribution, as this provides a simple mechanism to download all the python packages we will be interested in for the purposes